apollographql/apollo-tooling/packages/apollo/README.md

   "apollo": {
     "schemas": {
       "myPrimaryBackend": {
-        "schema": "downloadedSchema.json", // if not defined the an introspection query will be run "endpoint": "http://example.com/graphql", // if not defined the schema will be downloaded from Apollo Engine "engineKey": "my-engine-key" // use this key when connecting to Apollo Engine }
+        "schema": "downloadedSchema.json", // if not defined then an introspection query will be run "endpoint": "http://example.com/graphql", // if not defined the schema will be downloaded from Apollo Engine "engineKey": "my-engine-key" // use this key when connecting to Apollo Engine }